ngjunsiang/laymansguide-src/content/season1/issue006/issue006.md

+Title: Issue 6: How do you use an API?
+Date: 2019-01-19 08:00
+Tags:
+Category: Season 1
+Slug: lmg-issue-6-how-do-you-use-an-api
+Author: J S Ng
+Summary:

 You ask it nicely, of course.

 Sorry, I didn’t mean to be snarky.
 But that really is what you do.
 The question is, “what is a *nice* request?”